harshagowda/NixDOS/README.md

 # NixDOS
-A tiny OS boots off a X86 (we tested on Intel 386) It’s a small disk based operating system developed for the research purpose.
+A tiny OS boots off a X86 (we tested on Intel 386) we wrote this in 2002 It’s a small disk based operating system developed for the research purpose.
  It consists of
            “bootstrap loader”,